 He shoves past me in a streak of glossy hair and black leather jacket, his metallic wings reshaping midair into concentric rows of sleek knives.

 His momentum thumps him to the floor, his armless body still glowing ember-orange.
-His sheared cranium rocks to a standstill on the singed spiders, his shocked eyes still alive for milliseconds after decapitation.
+His sheared cranium rocks to a standstill atop the singed spiders, his shocked eyes still alive for milliseconds after decapitation.

 And there, at the front of our sun-drenched classroom, he perishes.

-The other students may rant or panic and paw at their new wings, tripping over their desks in a futile sprint to escape a fate that has already ensnared them, but it’s already done.
-The wings have rooted in our musculature, twining deep into our bodies.
-They’ve coiled through the tissue of my back and shoulders and integrated into the muscle, and now, in my own deep dark inside, I’ve gone as still as a hollow glass figurine already accepting this new fate.
+The other students are panicking and pawing at their new wings and tripping over their desks in a futile sprint to escape a fate that’s already sealed, but the wings have already rooted in our musculature, twining deep into our bodies.
+There’s no escape now.

-I ruined Prof, an innocent instructor.
-The center of his torso pulses a fiery red like a live ember, the edges blackening into charred meat.
+The air feels singed above where Prof’s torso pulses a fiery red like a live ember.
+One lone sunbeam casts a benevolent band of light over his burnt carcass, his body’s edges blackening into charred meat.
 His decapitated head resembles a lump of coal, with a rough, glistening black layer of char coating his teeth.
-One lone sunbeam casts a benevolent band of light over his burnt carcass.

 My stupid fear.
 The stupid spiders.